Glossary

 Variants

-Components with variants will have toggles or drop downs that show unique options for that component.
+In Figma, components with variants will have toggles or drop downs in the properties panel that show unique options for that component.

 Variables